 If you’re looking to start a new agribusiness or expand an existing one, we can help.
 Contact our office for more information today to get started.
 Services available include:

 - Liaison on behalf of the agriculture industry

 - Permitting and zoning assistance for agriculture businesses

 - Development of business plans to start or expand agricultural businesses

 Features include ‘Property Exchange’, to help landowners keep their farmland in production and assist farmers to find farmland for sale or lease.
 ‘Mentor Match’ which pairs experienced farmers with new or transitioning farm owners/operators for one-on-one training, advice and interaction for technical assistance in farm production.
 Farmer Exchange’ designed to facilitate discussion between farmers, and a ‘Job Board’ for posting full and part-time positions, seasonal internships, and apprenticeships.
 Experienced and beginner farmers will also find useful contact information for local, state, and national agencies and organizations.

-OED works closely with the Tourism Council of Frederick County to promote the many agritourism opportunities for visitors.
-OED also works with the following partners who further enhance our agriculture industry:
+FCOED works closely with the Tourism Council of Frederick County to promote the many agritourism opportunities for visitors.
+FCOED also works with the following partners who further enhance our agriculture industry: